Parking fines

 Road Rules fines

-Road Rules infringements must be paid within 28 days of the date of the notice.
-After the 28 days, recovery proceedings will commence and the amount payable will increase in respect of all outstanding offences.
+After the 28 days, recovery proceedings will begin.
+The amount payable will increase in respect of all outstanding offences.
 If the fine remains unpaid, it will then be referred to the Monetary Penalties Enforcement Service.

 Payment plans and extensions